apettiigrew/Kanban-task-management-web-app/.github/instructions/typescript-and-react.instructions.md

 - Keep components small and focused
 - Use CSS modules for component styling
 - Never use tailwindCSS
+# From State and Async Actions
+- Use react-hook-form for form state and error handling
+- Use zod for schema validation
+- Use tanstack query for data fetching and caching

 # React Component Structure
 - Use the following as eg how to define react component